It’s not just the call of Nessie that has visitors flocking to Inverness.

 There's lots to see

-Just on the edge of the city, a 15 minute walk from the station, you will find Inverness Castle.
-An imposing red sandstone building and the most prominent landmark in the city, it’s a great spot for a photo.
-Plans are in place to turn it into a major tourist attraction, but at the moment only the Castle Viewpoint is open.
-However, based in the Castle Tower, this is more than compensated by the stunning 360-degree views over the city and the surrounding scenery.
-To get to the top, stretch those legs as there are 94 steps to climb.
+Just on the edge of the city, a 15 minute walk from the station, you will find Inverness Castle .
+An imposing red sandstone building and the most prominent landmark in the city, it’s a great spot for a photo and enjoying fantastic views over the River Ness.
+The castle is currently closed while a big redevelopment takes place to turn it into The Inverness Castle experience, due to open in 2025.

 We hope we’ve enticed you to consider a visit to Inverness in the near future.
 Don’t forget, the earlier you book your Advance single ticket, the cheaper your ticket will be.
-Bookings open twelve weeks prior and Advance fares start at £5.
+Bookings open around twelve weeks prior.